-- 3.40 All of the development land parcels are identified to lie within Flood Zone 1 and well above flood levels. - 3.41 The only watercourse in close proximity to the site is Low Brook, which is located beyond the School Rough woodland area.
+- 3.62 All of the development land lies within Flood Zone 1 and well above flood levels. - 3.63 The only watercourse in close proximity to the site is Low Brook, which is located beyond the School Rough woodland area.